 Part of networking is having the humility to listen more than you speak.
 So don’t be afraid to raise your hand, ask a compelling question and start a dialogue.
 Allow someone else to be the authority.
 Most people are delighted to be seen as experts in their fields.

 4. Know your story and make it stand out.

 People respond more favorably and more immediately to entrepreneurs who can articulate a company’s trajectory in a compelling narrative.
 So, when you’re asking new networks for help be prepared to dazzle them with both your concept and conviction.
 If you don’t believe in yourself, then the people you network with won’t believe in you.

 5. Make every conversation personal.

 Human nature compels us to surround ourselves with people we like, so be friendly and don’t make it all about business, especially during the first couple of interactions.
-My co-founder Ori Allon and I met sitting next to each other at a dinner.
-He had just sold his first company to Google, and I was working as a White House Fellow in the Treasury Department.
-But what sparked our dialogue was that we were both Israeli.
-We stayed in touch, and that friendship led, years later, to Compass.
+You may meet someone sitting next to each other at a dinner.
+Your discussions may or may not include occupational/business matters, but stay in touch, and those friendships may lead to business collaborations or other related occupational benefits, maybe even many years later.